A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Numerical Experiments

 \section{Numerical Experiments}

 This section presents several numerical examples to study the numerical accuracy and stability.
 To this end, we consider three problem settings: the first one is a periodic problem with manufactured solution to assess the performance of the proposed LBM in the bulk without interference of boundary, while the second problem is the two-dimensional version of the classical (quasi-1D) Terzaghi consolidation problem, which even has a discontinuous solution at the initial time due to the instantaneous response to a traction boundary.
 Finally, the third example extends the latter setting to a truly two-dimensional problem.
-We present detailed parameter studies concerning the coupling strength, i.e., the Biot--Willis coefficient $\alpha \in (0,1]$, as well as the convergence with respect to the lattice width $\Delta x$ and the number of pseudo-time steps $N_E$, while the time step $\Delta t = \Delta x^2$ follows the typical viscous scaling.
-Our implementation of the proposed LBM is based on XLB \cite{Ataei2024}, a \texttt{jax}-based Python library allowing for parallel LBM simulations.
+We present detailed parameter studies concerning the coupling strength, i.e., the Biot--Willis coefficient $\alpha \in (0,1]$, as well as the convergence with respect to the lattice width $\Delta x$ and the number of pseudo-time steps $N_E$, while the time step $\Delta t = \Delta x^2$ and the length ratio $\varepsilon = \Delta x$ follow the typical viscous and elastic scaling, respectively.
+When applying $N_E$ steps of the multi-grid LBM of \cref{sec:LBM:MG} using $K$ smoothing steps with under-relaxation rate $\gamma = 3/4$, we fix the maximal grid level $L = \log_2(N_x)$, and abbreviate this as MG($N_E,K$) for simplicity.
+Our implementation is based on XLB \cite{Ataei2024}, a \texttt{jax}-based Python library allowing for parallel LBM simulations.
+The code is available in the GitHub repository \url{https://github.com/s-lunowa/xlb-biot}.
 All presented simulations were run on an ordinary workstation with Intel i7-11700 CPU (16 $\times$ 2.50GHz).

 For the convergence studies, the errors of the numerical solutions of the poroelasticity \cref{eq:elasticity:dim,eq:stress:dim,eq:flow:dim,eq:darcy:dim} at the times $t_k = k \Delta t$, $k \in \Set{0, 1, \dots, N_T}$, are measured based on the discrete $L^2(\mathcal{D})$-norm, i.e.,